skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 title:  An introduction to the math of Magic the Gathering card draw
 ---

-Magic the Gathering is a card game, and card games always involve probabilities.
+Magic has a rich set of mechanics, but it all revolves around drawing cards.
+Card games are well studied in mathematics and these ideas can be applied to Magic the Gathering as well.
 Anyone who's taken a course in probability or combinatorics know card games and dice are a favourite among text book authors.

-Magic has a rich set of mechanics, but it all revolves around drawing cards.
-When building a deck you'll have to be mindful of this, and plan your deck accordingly.
-Often some simple but really intuitive math can help guide your decisions.
+In this short series we will look at a couple of different questions, you as a player, may have when building a deck for Magic.

+I'm most familiar with 40 card, limited, decks, and we will base our scenarios on this.
+But usually you can just substitute 40 for 60 and the question, and its answer will hold.

 ## Who's this for?
 Obviously you like Magic, or have an interest.
 Maybe you want to answer some of the common questions you have when you are building a Magic deck without entering it into a computer.
-Or maybe you are just curious how they work.
+Or maybe you have used the probability counter on Deckstats and wonder what theory behind it is.

 This introduction will not assume great knowledge about maths, but hopefully you can add, multiply and divide.
 A basic grasp of algebra is helpful too.

 I will not provide proofs for anything, because I don't think it will help the target audience much.

-Most of the examples will deal with 40 card, limited decks, because that is what I'm most familiar with.
-But if you are more interested in 60 card decks, you can usually just substitute 40 for 60.
+Each problem will have a motivation though, and be answered in a deductive form.

 ## About this guide
 I am relatively new to Magic, and I'm no Euler, so it might contain both errors in regards to MtG and in regards to the maths involved.